teamshares/shoelace/docs/pages/teamshares/recipes/cypress.md

 ## Links to Component Documentation

-You can find additional documentation for testing specific components with Cypress, including where to add `data-test-id` on a component, on the following component documentation pages:
+You can find additional documentation for testing specific components with Cypress, including where to add `data-test-id` on `sl-` and `ts_form_for` components, on the following component documentation pages:

 - [sl-checkbox](/components/checkbox/#with-cypress)
 - [sl-checkbox-group](/components/checkbox-group/#with-cypress)